dimitri-edel/organizer-react/README.md

 I created a function named **convertDatePickerDate** in utils/**utils.js**
 ## Bug-Fix 2
 **utils/utils.js** inside **convertDateToReactString**.
 The month was off by one, because Date.getMonth() returns a month-index and not the month number.
 So the number had to be incremented by one to fit the bill.
+## Bug-Fix 3
+**components/calendar.js** calendar was not keeping its selected day, month, year when it was rerendering.
+I keep the settings in context/StaticContext.
+Becuase calendar is a class component, one cannot use state hooks or context hooks, so static variables seemed like the way to go.

 # Deployment on Heroku